drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/combichem.png){: loading=lazy }
 ### Diversity-Oriented Synthesis (DOS)

-The synthetic strategy commonly used in combinatorial chemistry is to access diverse collections of small molecules by appending different sets of building blocks ("appendage decoration") to a common molecular skeleton.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/diversity-oriented-synthesis-dos-6f587e46'><i class='fa fa-play' aria-hidden='true'></i></button>The synthetic strategy commonly used in combinatorial chemistry is to access diverse collections of small molecules by appending different sets of building blocks ("appendage decoration") to a common molecular skeleton.
 The impossibility of considering the scaffold as a "variable" has triggered the development of a new approach in synthetic chemistry known as "diversity-oriented synthesis" (DOS) which also aims at varying scaffolds.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/limit_combichem.png){: loading=lazy }
 #### Maximizing the Chance to Find a Hit
 *[nce]: New Chemical Entity: a compound not previously described.

-The quest for molecular diversity is based on the "similar property principle" which assumes that structurally similar molecules are likely to have similar properties and structurally dissimilar molecules are likely to have different properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/maximizing-chance-to-find-hit-578872b6'><i class='fa fa-play' aria-hidden='true'></i></button>The quest for molecular diversity is based on the "similar property principle" which assumes that structurally similar molecules are likely to have similar properties and structurally dissimilar molecules are likely to have different properties.
 By enabling the variation of both scaffolds and substituents, DOS maximizes the chance of finding relevant hits.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/similar_prop.png){: loading=lazy }
 #### Example of Diversity-Oriented Synthesis

-An example of a DOS reaction is given below that shows how an immobilized dihydroisoquinoline reactive intermediate is used to obtain skeletally diverse compounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/example-diversity-oriented-synthesis-d209edf0'><i class='fa fa-play' aria-hidden='true'></i></button>An example of a DOS reaction is given below that shows how an immobilized dihydroisoquinoline reactive intermediate is used to obtain skeletally diverse compounds.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/dos_combichem.png){: loading=lazy }